ramaroberto/neat-python/docs/module_summaries.rst

       :param str name: The name of the function.
       :return: The function of interest
       :rtype: `function`
-      :raises InvalidAggregationFunction: If the function is not known.
+      :raises UnknownFunctionError: If the function is not known.

       .. versionadded:: 0.92

+      .. versionchanged:: 0.92-multiparam_funcs
+        Changed from :py:exc:`InvalidAggregationFunction` to :py:exc:`UnknownFunctionError`.

     .. py:method:: __getitem__(index)